WVU-CS330-2025-01-Group04/GrowZone/README.md

 ## Features:
 - **`User Authentication:`** Secure login, logout, and registration functionality.
 - **`Plant Search:`** Search for plants by common name, filtered by state.
-- **`Plant Information:`** Detailed information about plants, including the scientific name, family name,
+- **`Plant Information:`** Detailed information about plants, including the scientific name, family name, symbol, growth habitat and native status.
 - **`Save Plants:`** Save your favorite plants to your profile for easy access.
 - **`User Profiles:`** View and edit your profile information.
 - **`Community Posts:`** Create and view plant related posts.